March 30, 2022

 • Distance: 10.7 miles

 After another night in a hotel in Winslow, Volt, Elliot, and I were eager to return to the trail.
-The weather looked cool, but clear today.
-And there was no more snow in the upcoming forecast, so it was time to get back to it.
+Today, the weather looked cool but clear, and no more snow was forecasted, so it was time to get back to it.

-We checked out of our hotel before it was even 8 a.m., and then the three of us walked back over to the McDonald’s where we’d had breakfast yesterday.
-There as always time for hot breakfast before we returned to eating the dry provisions in our packs.
+We checked out of our hotel before it was even 8 a.m., and then the three of us walked back to McDonald’s where we’d had breakfast yesterday.
+There was always time for hot breakfast before we returned to eating the dry provisions in our packs.

-McDonald’s was quite crowded this morning, so we found a seat in a booth near the back.
-An old Native American guy with rheumy eyes and thin shoulders say by himself in the booth across from us.
-He seemed to want to start a conversation with anyone who happened to walk him by on their way to the bathroom.
+This morning, McDonald’s was crowded, so we sat in a booth near the back.
+In the booth across from us, an old Native American man with rheumy eyes and thin shoulders sat by himself.
+He seemed to want to start a conversation with anyone who happened to walk by him on their way to the bathroom.

 When he saw our packs, he tried to give Elliot his breakfast sandwich too, but the guy looked like he needed every calorie he could get.
 This wasn’t like the couple who drove us to the trailhead in Pine and gave us $60.
-This was a guy who looked like he was barely making ends meet on Social Security benefits.
+This guy appeared like someone barely making ends meet on Social Security benefits.

-Before long we decided it was time to get going.
-We’d need to get to the edge of town, hiking through a pedestrian tunnel under the railroad lines and back toward Highway 87 if we expected to get a hitch out of town.
+A half hour later, we decided it was time to get going.
+We needed to return to the edge of town, hiking through a pedestrian tunnel under the railroad lines and back toward Highway 87 if we expected to get a hitch back up to the trail.

 Leaving Winslow